-There are two ways to sell your products on the Amazon marketing place.
-Amazon buys your inventory in what is called a 1P or Vendor relationship or you sell directly to the consumer yourself through Amazon 3P or a Third Party Seller on Amazon.
+There are two ways to sell your products on the Amazon marketplace.
+Amazon buys your inventory in what is called a 1P or vendor relationship or you, the Amazon vendor, sell directly to the consumer yourself through Amazon 3P as a third party seller on Amazon.
 If you've never sold 3P before, you probably have some questions.
-We'd like to answer them.
+We'd like to answer them and provide some ecommerce tools.
 Feel free to click on your question below to jump to the answer, or take time to read the whole post.

 If you are interested in setting up your own seller account, Amazon does a great job of providing you details of how to sign up and get going.

 1. FBA Tax Nexus: When you use FBA, inventory is sent to multiple warehouses all over the United States.
 Since you technically own the inventory, you are now liable to file taxes in each state that you hold and sell inventory in.
 Tax Nexus also can make you liable to file taxes on any product sales in these states, even if the products were not sold on Amazon.